ruchi09/NOX/README.md

-# NOX - Network Operating System
+# NOX - The Network Processor

 In this project, we basically designed a custom network related hardware architecture.
 To integrate it with existing systems, we created a firmware written on custom assembly language created by us.
 We also created an enmulator to emulate hardware and a simulator to test assembly language with hardware interrupts.